DgFutureLab/satoyama-api/README.md

 # Installation on Ubuntu (using install script)
+We've made shell script that painlessly handles the installation.
+The script has been tested on a clean Ubuntu 14.10 x32 machine.
+Steps:

 1. Install git: $ sudo apt-get install git
 2. Get the code: $ git clone https://github.com/DgFutureLab/satoyama-api.git
 3. Run install script: sh satoyama-api/setup_ubuntu.sh

+The script installs all the system packages required by the webserver including postgresql, creates databases for test, development and production modes, and creates a new Python environment in your home folder called satoyama-env.
+To run the webserver in development mode, change into the new environment and run the webserver startup script:

+1. source ~/satoyama-env/bin/activate
+2. python satoyama-api/run_webserver --env development

+Enjoy!

 # Installation on Ubuntu (manual)
 ## Setup database